t-mullen/video-stream-merger/README.md

 ### `merger.addStream(mediaStream|id, [opts])`

 Add a MediaStream to be merged.
-Use an `id` string if you only want to provide an effect.
+Use `null` if you only want to provide an effect.

 The order that streams are added matters.
 Streams placed earlier will be behind later streams (use the `index` option to change this behaviour.)

 Optional `opts` defaults to the below:
 ```
 {
+  id: "id" // ID, defaults to mediaStream.id
   x: 0, // position of the top-left corner
   y: 0,
   width: <width of output>,     // size to draw the stream